Anu – Museum of the Jewish People: History

-In 1959, the World Jewish Congress decided to build a museum that would serve both as an educational and cultural center for world Jewry.
-The institute in Israel was named in honor of Nahum Goldmann, the founder and president of the World Jewish Congress.
+In 1959, Nahum Goldmann, the founder and president of the World Jewish Congress, proposed a museum that would serve as an educational and cultural center for world Jewry about the experiences of the people of the Jewish diaspora over the preceding thousands of years, including how families lived, how holidays were celebrated and interactions with the world at large.
+The institute in Israel was named in honor of Goldmann.

 Abba Kovner, one of the founders of the museum, proposed the original concept of the museum's permanent core exhibition.
 It was based on a thematic principle, representing Jewish history and continuity, according to six themes, or "gates" that portray central aspects of Jewish life: family, community, faith, culture, existence and return.
-Among the founders of the museum, Jeshajahu Weinberg served as the museum's first director from 1978 to 1984 and Meyer Weisgal was its first president.
+Among the founders of the museum, Jeshajahu Weinberg served as the museum's first director from 1978 to 1984; Meyer Weisgal was its first president.

-Anu – Museum of the Jewish People opened on May 15, 1978.
-Since then, it has been considered one of the most technologically advanced museums of our time.
+ANU – Museum of the Jewish People opened on May 15, 1978, under the name "Museum of the Jewish Diaspora".
 Its exhibitions were based on reconstructions and sets, using modern audiovisual and state-of-the-art computer technology to explore topics and themes throughout the museum.
-This methodology provided that a museum could be an effective storyteller.
-Its designers broke with the universally accepted tradition that museums exist first in order to acquire, care for and display objects from the past.
+This methodology reflected contemporary museological approaches emphasizing narrative presentation.
+Its designers deliberately chose not to follow the tradition that museums exist first in order to acquire, care for and display objects from the past.

 Government budget cuts and a decline in Israeli tourism triggered a budget crisis at the museum.
 A number of public representatives devoted themselves to saving the museum, among them Shlomo Lahat, former mayor of Tel Aviv, and Ariel Sharon, former prime minister.
 In 2005, the Israeli Knesset passed the Beit Hatfutsot Law that defines Beit Hatfutsot as "the National Center for Jewish Communities in Israel and around the world".
-A recovery plan was enacted with two partners: the Israeli Government and donor Leonid Nevzlin (NADAV Foundation), with a grant from the Claims Conference.
+A recovery plan was enacted with two partners: the Israeli government and donor Leonid Nevzlin (NADAV Foundation), with a grant from the Claims Conference.

 Exhibitions, programs, education, and research

-Anu – Museum of the Jewish People allows visitors to learn more about the Jewish experience through a number of access points.
-Onsite, the museum offers four wings of exhibitions, including three floors of new exhibition galleries (opened March 10, 2021), a children's gallery, and a rotating schedule of temporary exhibitions and related programs as well as conferences and workshops.
+The museum includes several exhibition wings and digital resources.
+Onsite, the museum offers four wings of exhibitions, including three floors of new exhibition galleries, a children's gallery, and a rotating schedule of temporary exhibitions and related programs as well as conferences and workshops.
 The museum's databases house searchable archives of photos, films, music, genealogy, and family names, all related to the Jews and their history.
-Compiled over almost four decades, these databases are now fully digitized and available both onsite and online.
+Compiled over almost four decades, these databases are fully digitized and available both onsite and online.
 The museum also offers formal and informal educational activities for teachers and students, both at the museum and for use in classrooms around the world.
+The three new galleries opened in March 2021, tripling the exhibition space to 72,000 sqft, and were part of a $100 million effort to tell the story of 4,000 years of Jewish history under the name "Anu" (אנו), a Hebrew language word meaning "we".